Jake Fraley Player Props: Reds vs. White Sox

 White Sox Pitching Rankings

-- The 10.3 strikeouts per nine innings compiled by the White Sox pitching staff paces MLB.
+- The White Sox have a 5.55 team ERA that ranks 28th across all league pitching staffs.

-- The White Sox have a 5.60 team ERA that ranks 28th among all MLB pitching staffs.
+- Clevinger (2-2) gets the starting nod for the White Sox in his seventh start of the season.
+He's put together a 4.60 ERA in 29 1/3 innings pitched, with 26 strikeouts.

-- Lynn (0-4) takes the mound for the White Sox in his seventh start of the season.
-He has a 7.16 ERA in 32 2/3 innings pitched, with 42 strikeouts.
+- In his last appearance on Sunday against the Tampa Bay Rays, the right-hander tossed five innings, giving up two earned runs while surrendering seven hits.

-- In his most recent appearance on Saturday, the right-hander tossed 6 1/3 innings against the Tampa Bay Rays, allowing four earned runs while surrendering three hits.
+- The 32-year-old has an ERA of 4.60, with 8 strikeouts per nine innings, in six games this season.
+Opponents are hitting .276 against him.

 © 2023 Data Skrive.
 All rights reserved.